 “You guys didn’t lose any tackle did ya?
 Just tell me straight.
 I already flipped off my camera,” I tell them, but a smart kid would known better.
 “Nothing?
 Alright, so get outta here.
 Go on.”

 I continue on down Savannah Line.
 It’s clear until I get to pump-station one thirty-one.
 It sits right at the edge of a cemetery.
-By the time my truck pulls up near the pool its wheels deep in grey-green water that, thinking about, gives me the willies.
-I’m sure I can smell formaldehyde leaking from a hundred decaying graves.
-I wear hip boots but, geeze, I’m sure I’ve got nodules of cancer growing just from whiffing the stuff.
+By the time my truck pulls up its wheels are deep in grey-green water that, thinking about, gives me the willies.
+I’m sure I can smell formaldehyde leaking from a hundred graves.
+I wear hip boots but, geeze, I’m sure I’ve got nodules of cancer growing from whiffing the stuff.

 But I get to it.